 The following product and residue chemistry requirements are needed.
-UV/visible absorption data (830.7050), additional plant analytical methodology data (radiovalidation and a lower LOQ for rice straw), and several labeling changes are the only outstanding requirements.
+UV/visible absorption data (830.7050) and several labeling changes are the only outstanding requirements.

 Several areas of the occupational and non-occupational risk assessment and characterization would improve with more information and data.
 Areas of information and data needs include: